andrewjahn/AndysBrainBook/docs/OpenScience/OS/MRIQC.rst

   fi

-Before running, change the container variable to either *docker* or *singularity*, depending on which container you installed.
+Before running, change the container variable in the script to either *docker* or *singularity*, depending on which container you installed.
 To run the script type the following into the command line, line by line:

 ::